ryanrclewis/mithril/README.md

 ## What is Mithril?

-Mithril is a Docker-based DNS filtering solution that blocks adult content across your entire network.
-Built on the powerful Pi-hole platform, it uses curated blocklists specifically targeting adult/NSFW websites to keep your home network safe and secure.
+Mithril is a Docker-based DNS filtering solution that blocks NSFW content across your entire network.
+Built on the powerful Pi-hole platform, it uses curated blocklists specifically targeting NSFW websites to keep your home network safe and secure.

 ### Key Features

-- 🚫 **Adult Content Blocking** - Pre-configured with comprehensive adult content blocklists
+- 🚫 **NSFW Content Blocking** - Pre-configured with comprehensive NSFW content blocklists
 - 🌐 **Network-Wide Protection** - Protects all devices on your network automatically
 - 📊 **Web Dashboard** - Easy-to-use interface for monitoring and management
 - 🔒 **Secure DNS** - Defaults to Cloudflare Family DNS (1.1.1.3) for additional protection